phodal/awesome-iot/README.md

 ## Others

 * [Corto ★ 15 ⧗ 4](https://github.com/cortoproject/corto) - Corto is a tested, proven architecture for normalizing data from different technologies into one view regardless of location, format or datamodel.
+* [Emul8 ★ 50 ⧗ 71](https://github.com/emul8/emul8) - is an emulator of various embedded systems.
+With Emul8 you can develop embedded software entirely in a virtual environment that runs within your PC.
 * [fluent-bit ★ 90 ⧗ 4](https://github.com/fluent/fluent-bit) - is a data collector for Linux, Embedded Linux, OSX and BSD family operating systems.
 * [Kamanja ★ 21 ⧗ 1](https://github.com/LigaData/Kamanja) -  is an open-source continuous decisioning engine that is hardened for enterprise reliability requirements, scalable to IoT level data volumes, and enables low latency use cases.
 * [Kuzzle ★ 267 ⧗ 0](https://github.com/kuzzleio/kuzzle) - Open-source Back-end, self-hostable & ready to use - Real-time, storage, advanced search - Web, Apps, Mobile, IoT.
 * **[Node-RED ★ 2513 ⧗ 0](https://github.com/node-red/node-red)** - A visual tool for wiring the Internet of Things.
-* [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug) - A library to remote debug over telnet connection!
+* [RemoteDebug ★ 17 ⧗ 11](https://github.com/JoaoLopesF/RemoteDebug) - A library to remote debug over telnet connection!
-* [Emul8](https://github.com/emul8/emul8) - is an emulator of various embedded systems.
-With Emul8 you can develop embedded software entirely in a virtual environment that runs within your PC.

 ## Language